TheGalfins/GNSS_Compare/docs/glossary.rst

 .. math::
   R = c \cdot (t_{R} - t^{S}).

-Although the clocks (atomic clocks) of the satellites are highly accurate, they are still not perfect which lead them to be biased with respect to a certain GNSS System Time.
+Although the clocks (atomic clocks) of the satellites are highly accurate, they are still not perfect which lead them to be biased with respect to a certain GNSS time frame.
 Furthermore, considering that the quality of the clocks used in the typical GNSS receiver is inferior to the ones of the satellites, there is also a (significantly larger) bias in its time measurements.
 Therefore, let's take this into account in our equation expressed above:

 .. math::
   R = c \cdot [t_{R}+\delta t_{R} - (t^{S} + \delta t^{S})].